11 Best Resorts in Kauai (Luxury Hotels and Condos)

 What we love

-The real draw is the Sheraton’s fabulous location on Poipu/Kiahuna Beach, really a series of gold-sand crescents.
+The real draw is the Sheraton’s fabulous location on Kiahuna Beach.

-You can swim, snorkel, do a little body surfing and sometimes see sleeping monk seals on the sandy beach.
+You can swim, snorkel, do a little body surfing and sometimes see Hawaiian monk seals sleeping on the sandy beach.
 (And it’s all free too!)

 Cons

+You also have to pay a daily resort fee of $40 USD (plus tax) on top of the room rate.
 The fee covers self-parking, standard WiFi (which should be free, right?), local telephone calls, use of the gym and access to activities like yoga and hula classes.
+We find these extra charges annoying.

 Sheraton Kauai Resort: Check rates and availability

-Once upon a time there was just one Kiahuna Plantation.
+Once upon a time there was only one Kiahuna Plantation on Kauai’s south coast.

-Because they’re privately owned, each is differently furnished and decorated.
+They look similar on the outside, but because they’re privately owned, each condo is differently furnished and decorated.

 You should read reviews to get a better idea of Kiahuna Plantation.
 We’d hate for you to go and be disappointed!